 Young China Watchers (YCW): Countries in Latin America and Africa have received higher amounts of overseas direct investment from Chinese business investments and policy banks than from international financial organizations.
 What are similarities and differences in Chinese overseas direct investment to African countries and Latin American countries?

 Disparities have to do mostly with the way that China deals with each particular government in Africa and Latin America.
-China in Latin America has tended to push for state-to-state personal relationships, like Hu Jintao and now Xi Jinping, created with Chavez and his successor, Maduro, in Venezuela.
-It has tried to push for the same kind of relationship with other countries, seeking close relationships with certain political figures, in elite political circles in the different countries.
-Given that Latin America is much more stable politically and economically, in comparison with Africa, where there are a lot more dictators and state-driven policies, it’s much easier for China to deal with different countries in Africa.
-This is because they can deal directly with authorities instead of having to go through, let’s say, a national congress or parliament for approval for investment, like a lot of cases in Latin America.
+China in Latin America has tended to push for state-to-state personal relationships, like Hu Jintao and now Xi Jinping created with Hugo Chávez and his successor Nicolás Maduro in Venezuela.
+It has tried to push for the same kind of relationship with other countries, seeking close relationships with certain political figures in elite political circles in the different countries.
+Given that Latin America is much more stable politically and economically — in comparison with Africa, where there are a lot more dictators and state-driven policies — it’s much easier for China to deal with different countries in Africa.
+This is because they can deal directly with authorities instead of having to go through, let’s say, a national congress or parliament for approval for investment, like in a lot of cases in Latin America.

-You also see in international forums that while China has commented on Venezuela’s current crisis, they have tried to stay as far away as possible from it.
+You also see in international forums that while China has commented on Venezuela’s current crisis, they have tried to stay as far away from it as possible.
 That tells you that they know for a fact that this was a failed experiment.
 They don’t want Chinese policies toward Venezuela to be blamed for the current evolving crisis.

 You see these kinds of events popping up around the region.
 They still do not have as far of a reach as they do in Africa.
 [The amount of people studying] Chinese in Latin America still remains quite low.
 However, the numbers are growing, primarily through Chinese government grants and scholarships for Latin American students to go to China, not only to learn Chinese, but also to study at a higher level, such as through a master’s degree or doctoral studies.